bruceravel/demeter/documentation/DPG/highlevel/dispose.rst

 #. ``demeter``, templates which write out perl syntax using
    :demeter:`demeter`.  *incomplete*

 The ``demeter`` category might seem a bit strange.
-Its purpose is, indeed, to allow :demeter:`demeter` programs to write :demeter:`demeter` programs.
+Its purpose is to allow :demeter:`demeter` programs to write :demeter:`demeter` programs.
 The intent is to allow a GUI to export a file containing a :demeter:`demeter` program that can be used to make a fit using the same fitting model that was created using the GUI.

 The possibility of having these different output targets is the main reason for using a templating system.
-Having command creation containined in these small template files separate from the code may seem like an unnecessary layer of abstraction and misdirection, but it offers :demeter:`demeter` a lot of flexibility and power.
+Having command creation contained in these small template files separate from the code may seem like an unnecessary layer of abstraction and misdirection, but it offers :demeter:`demeter` a lot of flexibility and power.
 This is even more evident for the plotting backends.

-:demeter:`demeter` currently ships with three different sets in the plotting category.
+:demeter:`demeter` currently ships with four sets in the plotting category.
 More information about plotting backends can be found in `the user interface chapter <../ui.html>`__.

-#. ``pgplot``, templates which write the syntax of :demeter:`ifeffit` plotting
-   commands, which talk directly to :program:`PGPLOT`.

 #. ``gnuplot``, templates which write :program:`Gnuplot` plotting
    scripts.
+This is the default plotting backend.
 Using :program:`Gnuplot` involves writing lots of temporary files which contain the data to be plotted.
 It also requires that :program:`Gnuplot` be installed on your computer, which is something that you have to do separate from the installation of :demeter:`demeter`.

+#. ``pgplot``, templates which write the syntax of :demeter:`ifeffit` plotting
+   commands, which talk directly to :program:`PGPLOT`.

 #. ``singlefile``, this set of templates is used to export the data to
    be plotted to a single column file.
 The main use of this is in a